dawarrick/MongoScrape/README.md

 * Mongoose - ORM to handle communication with the database.
 * Heroku - deployment environment.

-# Thanks for visiting, and please check out our app!
+# Thanks for visiting, and please check out my app!